juicehansson/verletSketches/README.md

 Working with Verlet-js
 =========

-This project is meant to give a couple of examples on how Verlet.js is a powerfull library to create interesting and creativ interaction.
-Verlet can be used in many ways but we chose to look at it as a tool for making flat graphics into something interesting and playfull.
+This project is meant to give a couple of examples on how Verlet.js is a powerful library to create interesting and creative interaction.
+Verlet can be used in many ways but we chose to look at it as a tool for making flat graphics into something interesting and playful.
 In combination with audio library and device orientation simple shapes can become something you physically engage with.

 [Verlet.js](https://github.com/subprotocol/verlet-js)

 Our demo shows a setting where users can drag and pull on objects.
 The shapes are also reactive to device orientation.
-With the help of the functions of Verlet.js you can add behavior to object which might be very helpfull in prototyping.
-The device orientation is only working on computers who have those sencors
+With the help of the functions of Verlet.js you can add behavior to objects which might be very helpful in prototyping.
+The device orientation is only working on computers who have those sensors.

-All you have to do is to download the code to try it out.
+All you have to do is to download this code to try it out.

 Sketches
 --------